Chevy Colorado years to avoid — most common problems

 The 2005 model developed a new issue that wasn’t present in the 2004 model, which involved a faulty electrical system that caused the cruise control failure.
 Another issue drivers complained about was the dim backlights and headlights.

-The Chevy Colorado skipped 2013 and 2014 before releasing the all-new 2015 year model.
+The Chevy Colorado skipped 2013 before releasing the all-new 2015 year model.
 However, this improved version came with new issues.
 These problems included audio system failure and freezing mini-screens, making it difficult and frustrating for people who relied on the screen to reverse their trucks.

 Another major problem in the 2015 model year was the transmission, causing the vehicle to make grinding noises when shifting from manual to automatic.
 Most owners of this year’s model reported using a lot of money to fix rough shifting and transmission leaks.